Right to Information

-The Right to Information Act 2009 provides members of the public with the right to obtain information held by public authorities and Ministers.
+The Right to Information Act 2009 (the Act) provides members of the public with the right to obtain information held by public authorities and Ministers.

 - increasing the accountability of government;

-- increasing the ability of the public to participated in government decision making processes; and
+- increasing the ability of the public to participate in government decision making processes; and

 - acknowledging that public authorities collect information for and on behalf of members of the public

-The Act provides that information will be released through the following methods:
+The Act provides that information may be released to the public through the following methods:

 Required disclosure is disclosure required by law, including under an enforceable agreement.
-An example is the requirement to publish an annual report, or a decision made under an enactment.
+Examples include the requirement to publish an annual report or a decision made under legislation.

-Active disclosure is the disclosure of information in response to a request made other than by way of an application for assessed disclosure.
-An example is the provision of information to a citizen in response to a letter.
+Active disclosure is the disclosure of information in response to a request made other than by way of a Right to Information application.
+An example is the provision of information to a member of the public in response to a letter.

-Assessed disclosure takes place as a result of a formal request through an application to the Department to release information.
-Assessed disclosure of information should only occur as a last resort as the Act as the Act requires the Department to put processes in place to make information freely available to the public through required, routine or active disclosures.
+Assessed disclosure takes place as a result of a formal request through a right to information application.
+Assessed disclosure of information is a last resort as the Act requires the Department to put processes in place to make information freely available through required, routine or active disclosures.

 All information must be disclosed, unless it is exempt information as defined by the Act.
 Further information on exemptions is contained in the Ombudsman’s Manual.